Extracting memorized pieces of (copyrighted) books from open-weight language models: Introduction

 \section{Introduction}

-In the dozens of pending copyright suits over training LLMs, the opposing parties tend to present their interpretation of the technical operation of models in simplified terms.
-Plaintiffs say LLMs are just giant (infringing) copy machines that store their works and recombine them in their outputs~\citep{kadrey}.
-Defendants say LLMs merely contain linguistic relationships---``statistical correlations''~\citep{concordanthropic}---and don't copy the plaintiffs' works.
-The situation is more complicated than either side suggests.\looseness=-1
+In the dozens of copyright lawsuits over training large language models (LLMs), both sides tend to present opposing, simplified interpretations of the underlying technology.
+Plaintiffs---such as book authors---say that LLMs are just giant copy machines that store (infringing) copies of their specific works and recombine them in their outputs~\citep{kadrey}.
+Defendants---typically tech companies---claim that LLMs merely contain non-expressive ``statistical correlations''~\citep{concordanthropic}, and therefore do not copy any particular creative work.
+We show that the situation is more complicated than either side suggests.\looseness=-1